 “Bulky coats and clothing often require the harness to be loosened to accommodate the attire,” Jenkins explains.
 “The harness will appear to be tight, but the crash forces during an accident cause the bulky clothing to compress leaving extra space between the child and the harness.”
 (There is no age limit when it comes to seat protection: Experts say adults are also more secure when buckled in without their puffer coats.)

 - Remove the coat.
 Secure your child in the car seat without a coat.
-Then place the bulky coat backwards on the child on top of the straps.
+Then place the bulky coat backward on the child on top of the straps.

 - Slim down.
 Use a sweater or windbreaker that’s thin enough that can be used in the car seat without making adjustments to the harness.

 - Invest in gear specifically designed for winter wear and car seat travel.
-The Cozywoggle, for example, looks and acts like a coat and is tested to be safe, or try a car seat poncho for babies and toddlers.
+For example, try a car seat poncho for babies and toddlers.

 Read on for more common safety mistakes even the smartest parents make.